ctp-eos/ctp-sci/CTP & the History of Scientific Revolutions.md

 # CTP & the History of Scientific Revolutions

 The history of scientific revolutions involves paradigm shifts—fundamental changes in scientific frameworks, methods, and assumptions that challenge established norms.
 These revolutions, as described by Thomas Kuhn in *The Structure of Scientific Revolutions* (1962), occur when anomalies in existing paradigms accumulate, leading to crises resolved by new frameworks.

-This document explores key scientific revolutions, linking them to the argument in [CTP: New Science Paradigms Are Not Up for Peer Review](https://github.com/ctp-eos/ctp-sci/blob/main/CTP:%20New%20Science%20Paradigms%20Are%20Not%20Up%20for%20Peer%20Review.md), which critiques peer review as a barrier to revolutionary science.
+This document explores key scientific revolutions, linking them to the argument in [CTP: New Science Paradigms Are Not Up for Peer Review](https://github.com/ctp-eos/ctp-sci/blob/main/CTP:%20New%20Science%20Paradigms%20Are%20Not%20Up%20for%20Peer%20Review.md), which critiques peer review as a barrier to **revolutionary science** *(most of all: progress)*.

 ## Major Scientific Revolutions